natemcmaster/blog/_posts/dev/2018-02-03-dotnet-global-tool.md

 There is no uninstall after `dotnet install tool`.

-I'm willing to be this will change by RTM.
+I'm willing to bet this will change by RTM.
 But for previews, you can manually uninstall tools by deleting this files:

     (Windows)
     %USERPROFILE%\.dotnet\tools\awesome-tool.exe